AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/sponsor-task-list/2015-01-01-track-task-info.md

-NEW DESIGN PATTERN COMING; EUNICE.
-(Keep up to date on the status of your application as well as track your sponsored employee's progress.)
+Keep updated on the status of your application by tracking your progress.